SeverinBuchser/SimpleGitShell/README.md

 ![License][license-badge] ![GitHub Release][release-badge] ![GitHub Issues][issues-badge] ![GitHub Pull Requests][pr-badge] ![Code Coverage][coverage-badge]

-Simple Git Shell is a .NET-based project that provides a set of git-shell executables for managing groups, repositories, and SSH access on a Git server.
-These executables allow administrators to perform essential Git server management tasks from the command line.
-They are designed to be run using the `ssh` syntax, making it easy to integrate them into your Git server infrastructure.
+Simple Git Shell is a .NET-based project that provides a custom Git shell for managing groups, repositories, and SSH access on a Git server.
+This Git shell is designed to be used as the default shell for a Git user on the server, allowing administrators to perform essential Git server management tasks directly from the command line.

 ## Table of Contents